-Thanks to the extraordinary generosity of alumni and donors who have contributed to funds through estate plans and endowed gifts, CDSP is pleased to expand its range of scholarships and financial aid for the 2015-2016 academic year.
+Thanks to the extraordinary generosity of alumni and donors who have contributed to funds through estate plans and endowed gifts, CDSP is pleased to offer a wide range of scholarship opportunities for the 2016-2017 academic year.

 Presidential Scholarship: This competitive scholarship will be awarded to one entering residential MDiv student.
 The student will need to be 35 or under and have demonstrated exceptional leadership prior to entering seminary.
 The Presidential Scholarship includes full tuition, room and board, meal plan, and books.
 No special application is required.